 Elements for Added Value:

-- Kitchens and Bathrooms — These two rooms are specifically good locations to install underfloor heating as they’re usually tiled surfaces that can otherwise be cold.
+• Kitchens and Bathrooms — These two rooms are great locations for underfloor heating as they’re usually tiled surfaces that otherwise feel cold to walk on.

 Stand Out From the Street